Joyce Irby: Solo Work

-In 1989, she scored a solo deal with Motown Records and had 3 charted Billboard singles, most notable "Mr. DJ" with Doug E. Fresh which peaked at #2.
+In 1989, she scored a solo deal with Motown Records and had three charting Billboard singles, most notable "Mr. DJ" (with Doug E. Fresh) which peaked at #2.
+All were included on the album, Maximum Thrust, released the same year.

 In 2012, Irby scored a top 5 Billboard hit as a co-writer with the Fat Joe/Chris Brown song, "Another Round".

 Diva One Productions

 Irby relocated from Los Angeles to Atlanta in the mid 1980s and began to attempt the rise of Atlanta as an urban music center by soliciting major record labels and producers Jimmy Jam and Terry Lewis, and L.A.
 Reid & Babyface to form regional offices in the area.

 There, she founded Diva One Productions, a production and publishing company.
 Her greatest impact in this respect, may have been the result of her signing a 16 year-old Dallas Austin as a songwriter and producer in 1988.
 Dallas produced the first TLC and Boyz II Men projects while still signed to Irby's company.

 She then signed child star Sammie Bush, to a deal with Dallas and Capitol Records launching his career when he was 12 years old.

 Irby also signed Lloyd (The Inc) as an 11-year-old and developed and guided his career through four major record deals (Warner, DreamWorks, Magic Johnson Music/MCA, The Inc/Universal).

 Irby gave multi platinum writer/producer Jasper Cameron his first songwriting deal.